AltahhanAi/Data_Science/docs/content/unit5/05_04_binary-classification-logistic-regression.md

-# Binary classification: Logistic regression
+# Binary classification: logistic regression

 !!! success "Learning outcomes:"
 	After completing this lesson you should be able to: